 I have a separate post on the best photography spots around Wanaka.
 Make sure to check it out.

-Distance from Wanaka to Te Anau: 230 km / 143 miles / 3 hours
+Distance from Wanaka to Milford Sound: 343 km / 143 miles / 4.5 hours

 It makes more sense to go to Milford Sound first and then come back to Queenstown before you head over to Glacier Country, which is on the itinerary after Queenstown.
 This divides the driving time pretty evenly.

-Alternatively you can stay in Queenstown and book yourself onto a flight or bus journey to Milford Sound and let someone else take you there!
-I covered this option in a separate post dedicated to Milford Sound.
+Alternatively, you can stay in Queenstown and book yourself onto a day trip journey to Milford Sound and let someone else take you there!
+This is a great option if you are looking to shorten this itinerary.

 Once you pass Queenstown you will drive towards Te Anau through a beautiful stretch of road called the Devil’s staircase along the Remarkables Mountain Range.
 Make sure to keep your eyes on the road though!
 This is a very windy part of the journey.